fbohu/Censored-Active-Learning/README.md

 - C-BALD : 'cbald'
 - T-BALD : 'duobald'

+The specific scoring functions can be seen in `query_stragies/`

 # Model
 The model is created based on the hidden_size and the layers parameters.